-Speeding in a Prohibited Zone
+Speeding in a Prohibited Zone in Raleigh

-Wake County leads the state in speeding tickets.
+Raleigh leads the state in speeding tickets.
 Last year, county police issued nearly 35,000 citations.
 Many people are quick to admit guilt and pay the fine without considering the consequences.
 Don’t be that person.

 By fighting the ticket, you can get the reduction you need to prevent an increase in your auto insurance premiums and possible license suspension.
 Contact the Coolidge Law Firm.
 We will examine all the evidence regarding your traffic stop and do everything we can to get the fine reduced or even dropped.

 Speeding is prohibited everywhere in North Carolina, but there are certain areas where you will face higher fines and more point on your record if you are caught going over the speed limit.
 These areas are considered ‘prohibited zones’ and they include school zones and constructions zones.

 We know the easiest route is to pay the fine, but the effects of admitting to speeding will last long after the fine has been paid.
 Schedule a time to speak with us more about your case.
 Call us or submit your information in the online contact form.

 The Coolidge Law Firm defends clients of speeding in all communities in Raleigh, Cary, Garner, Wake Forest, and Apex.